SWTOR 5.2 Deception Assassin PvE Guide by Jaek

 These are my own personal ratings, relative to what I believe are the capabilities of other classes in the game.

-As Deception stands to benefit most of all specs in the game from the stance doubling bug, its current single target dps is without equal.
 With the addition of Reaping Strike, the Reaper’s Rush utility, and changes to the uptime of Dark Embrace and the cooldown of Force Cloak, Deception has received a strict damage increase from its levels in 4.0.
-So, even without the stance doubling bug, the spec should be able to compete with/outperform Carnage, Fury, Hatred, Arsenal, Marksman, Concealment, and all Juggernaut, Powertech, and Sorceror specialisations in a single target parse.* Although it is one of the DPS specs with the weakest 10 metre+ damage in the game, its ability to close gaps quickly with Phantom Stride (with Reaper’s Rush), coupled with 5.0’s changes to Force Speed, have made Deception Assassins competitive with Snipers, Mercenaries and Marauders in almost any given raid encounter.
+So, the spec should be able to compete with/outperform Carnage, Fury, Hatred, Arsenal, Marksman, Concealment, and all Juggernaut, Powertech, and Sorceror specialisations in a single target parse.* Although it is one of the DPS specs with the weakest 10 metre+ damage in the game, its ability to close gaps quickly with Phantom Stride (with Reaper’s Rush), coupled with 5.0’s changes to Force Speed, have made Deception Assassins competitive with Snipers, Mercenaries and Marauders in almost any given raid encounter.
 It also has a reflect!

 *This conflicts with several projected DPS metrics, but I would remind cynics that Deception is often undervalued.
 For example, Bant’s 4.0 DPS hypotheticals severely underestimated not only Deception (which would roughly equal Arsenal by the end of the year), but underestimated even the top parsing spec, Annihilation, by almost 10% (600 dps).